Kula Kangri

 Kula Kangri is a mountain in the Eastern Himalayas that has an elevation of 7,538 m, making it the 45th highest mountain on Earth and one of the Ultras of the Himalayas.

-Chinese and Japanese authorities claim nearby Gangkhar Puensum is higher, and the claim that Kula Kangri is in or on the border with Bhutan is challenged.
+Bhutan once claimed Kula Kangri.
+The claim was relinquished in the 1980s, with Bhutan attributing it to a cartographic error.
+The current borderline runs through the higher Gangkar Puensum.

+Kula Kangri is considered one of the four sacred mountains of Central Tibet.

 Peaks

 The current consensus height is 7538 m.
 A former height given was in the past 7554 m, but other sources had the current height by 2011.
 To its east within 2.5 km, it has central and eastern peaks that are 7418 m and 7381 m high.

 Climbing history

 The first ascent was made by a combined Japanese and Chinese team with 25 Japanese and 17 Chinese members in 1986.